Simple Tips for Supporting Communication

 Contact us on the contact link at the bottom of this page if you’re concerned and would like to talk to us.

-Stuttering, also known as stammering, is a difference in speech fluency characterised by disrupted speech patterns.
-The disruption may be exhibited as repetitions (sounds, part words, words and even sentences), prolongations (stretching) of sounds or blocked (restricted) airflow.
-Sometimes a ‘stutter’ may be a combination of these behaviours and may also include what we refer to as ‘secondary behaviours’ (e.g. eye blinking, head movements etc).
+Stuttering, also known as stammering, is a difference in speech characterised most obviously by disrupted forward, easy flow of speech.
+The disruptions may be repetitions (sounds, part words, words), prolongations (stretching) of sounds and/ or blocks (restricted) airflow.
+Sometimes a ‘stutter’ may be a combination of these behaviours and may also include ‘secondary behaviours’ (e.g., eye blinking, head movements etc).

 Many children will stop stuttering without any specialist support.
-This is more likely to happen within 6 months of the stutter first developing and more girls are likely to stop stuttering naturally than boys.
-If yours or your child’s stutter has lasted for greater than 6 months we suggest you seek advice from a suitably qualified/ experienced Speech and Language Therapist.
+This is more likely to happen within 6 months – 1 year of the stammer first developing.
+More girls are likely to stop stuttering without the need for support than boys.
+If yours or your child’s stutter has lasted for longer than 6 months, we suggest you seek advice from a suitably qualified/ experienced Speech and Language Therapist.